Security

 3. Security

-The focal point of this microlearning is the general security measures that specify how clients should prove to the API Gateway that they are who they say they are.
+While "security" is a broad term, this microlearning focuses specifically on the general security measures that ensure clients can prove their identity to the API Gateway, i.e., how clients should prove to the API Gateway that they are who they say they are.
+We will then explore the methods eMagiz provides to verify client authenticity.

 When you want to set up your security in combination with the eMagiz API Gateway we offer three options out of the box: